 me camera and sound equipment plus a precautionary umbrella, and Carrie and Marshall their trapping gear.
 We don't have the benefit of even a slight amount of snow to enable loading up a sled, so everything is carried: camera, tripod, microphone, boom pole, camera packs, traps, rebar stakes, bucket, lures, shovels, sledgehammer, cotton balls, gloves, rain gear, and the ever important umbrella.

+It's a slightly misty morning, warmer than it has been in a long time.
+But the threat of rain is in the sky, and the warm, damp air hints a chill now and then.
+Dark clouds are overhead.
+We have about two hours before the forecast says it will surely rain.
 Marshall makes quick work of six traps.
 He spreads the line out longer than we had done prior to this, but puts the traps in groups of two.
 Two here, there and at last, about the halfway point down the trail.
 He reminds us to surround the trap set with 'decorations' to encourage the coyote to step exactly on the trap pan.
 Sticks and grasses make mini-fences to encourage good footwork on the curious-coyote's part.
 Marshall reminds me of other small details that I had forgotten, and does do some things differently than how I was taught; an important point in switching up sets when trapping starts to dry up.

 We begin our hike back to the cars, and Carrie finds fresh scat on the trail: still warm!
 While